-The Chesapeake Bay receives half of its water from an intricate network of 111,000 miles of creeks, streams, and rivers and 1.7 million acres of wetlands.
+The Chesapeake Bay receives half of its water from the Atlantic Ocean and the other half from an intricate network of hundreds of thousands of miles of creeks, streams, and rivers and 1.5 million acres of wetlands.
 Wetlands are low-lying areas covered by water some or all of the time.
-Coastal or tidal wetlands are shallow tributaries and other areas affected by changes in the tides.
+Coastal or tidal wetlands include shallow tributaries and other areas affected by changes in the tides.
 Inland or non-tidal wetlands are "ephemeral" or "intermittent" streams or ponds surrounded by dry land.
 They may be located in floodplains and their water levels may be affected by groundwater or rainfall.
 Whether tidal or inland, permanent or intermittent, they are a critical component of the protection and restoration of the Bay.

 - soak up excess water from storm surges, helping to mitigate flooding in surrounding areas,

 - trap polluted runoff, slowing the flow of excess nutrients, sediments, and chemical contaminants into the Bay; and